ids-s1-21/project-XEMteam/README.md

 We have decided to analyse original data from the accident and explore how different attributes of passengers are related to their survival in the catastrophe.
+It must be noted that we have data on 891 passengers out of 2224 people on board and we don’t know how representative our sample is of the whole data.
 These attributes include gender, age and socio-economic status (represented by passenger class).
 We also looked at a range of other variables including ticket price and port of embarkation.
 We then moved on to build a logistic regression model to try and predict survival based on these attributes.
 Lastly, we created a Mosaic plot on the basis of an historic plot from the times of the accident to display the relationship between the explanatory variables and survival.

 #### Age and survival